7 Factors Driving Government Workflow Automation

 It’s no secret that governments everywhere, but particularly at the local and state level, are faced with enormous challenges at a time when they’re ever-more constrained in terms of the monies available to meet those needs.
 Once upon a time, governments could spread dollars around seemingly at will, keeping voters and other constituents happy.

 Those days are over.
-Eliminating waste and getting more bang for the taxpayer’s buck is an absolutely mandatory in the new circumstances where governments have to operate, and workflow automation is an obvious remedy.
+Eliminating waste and getting more bang for the taxpayer’s buck is an absolutely mandatory in the new circumstances where elected officials and bureaucracies have to operate, and government workflow automation is an obvious remedy.

 Just one area where digital workflows help pay their way?
 By reducing or eliminating the basic costs of all the paper involved in paper-based workflows.
 Those costs can be as mountainous as the paperwork being generated, amounting to thousands of dollars a month for many organizations.